Chak-Chak

 Chak-chak is made from unleavened dough cut and rolled into hazelnut-sized balls, which are then deep-fried in oil.
 Optionally, hazelnuts or dried fruit (e.g. apricots and raisins) are added to the mixture.
 The fried balls are stacked in a mound in a special mold and drenched with hot honey.
 After cooling and hardening, chak-chak may optionally be decorated with hazelnuts and dried fruits.

 Traditional wedding chak-chak is larger and is often covered with candies and dragées.
-The biggest chak-chak weighed 4026.4 kg and was prepared on 14 June 2018 during start of the 2018 FIFA World Cup in Kazan.
+The biggest chak-chak weighed 4026.4 kg and was prepared on 14 June 2018 during the start of the 2018 FIFA World Cup in Kazan.